 Additionally, some therapists run group therapy sessions for specific communities and issues.
 For example, one such page lists “group therapy for gay men.”
 Check for groups to find community and support from other people going through the same things as you.

-If you aren’t having any luck finding an LGBTQ-sympathetic therapist near you, look for a distance therapy option.
+If you aren’t having any luck finding an LGBTQ-affirming therapist near you, look for a distance therapy option.
 Some therapists offer their through the phone or online video support.
-See if there is a LGBTQ community center in your area that can point you in the right direction.
+See if there is a LGBTQ+ community center in your area that can point you in the right direction.